liuliu/dflat/README.md

 ./focus.py app:Benchmarks
 ```

-I compared mainly with Core Data, and listed numbers for FMDB and WCDB from WCDB Benchmark (from v1.0.8.2) to give a better overview of what you would expect from the test device.
+I compared mainly against Core Data, and listed numbers for FMDB and WCDB from WCDB Benchmark (from v1.0.8.2) to give a better overview of what you would expect from the test device.

 The test device is a iPhone 11 Pro with 64GB memory.